kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 different blur :cite:`Xu2012`.
 Near objects are blurred more than distant ones.
 In the case of in-plane camera movement the blur is scaled between the depth layers.
-An arbitrary camera motion (rotation and translation) would result in completely different blur for each depth layer.
+An arbitrary camera motion (rotation and translation) would result in completely different blur for each depth layer - even for each pixel.
 These are referred to as non-uniform or spatially-variant blurs.

 The camera motion parallel to the scene is more significant for handling blur caused by shaking of hands during the exposure.
-In most cases the scene is sufficiently far away to be able to disregard the effect of rotational motion of the camera.
+In most cases the scene is sufficiently far away to be able to disregard the effect of rotational motion of the camera. :cite:`Whyte2010`